• Skip to main content

 Fig trees have a striking texture and shape and are highly attractive to birds.
 However, they take years to grow and establish fully.
 Additionally, their fruits are tasty and delicious.

-They are used to add taste to meat, desserts, and salads, and they do well in average soils.
+They add taste to meat, desserts, and salads, and they do well in average soils.

 Kale